Customize

 CSS Variables

-Core spacing, radius, border, padding, line-height, and shadow tokens.
+Core spacing, radius, border, padding, line-height, shadow, motion, z-index, focus, and weight tokens.

-When to use: Theme-safe design tokens for consistent spacing, shape, and elevation.
+When to use: Theme-safe design tokens for consistent spacing, shape, elevation, and motion.

 Reference Notes

-These tokens define the core spacing and surface system used by components and utilities.
+These tokens define the core spacing, surface, motion, and stacking system used by components and utilities.

-• Spacing: --vs-* for vertical rhythm and --pad-* for interior padding.
+• Spacing: --vs-* for vertical rhythm and --pad-* for interior padding (both scale xs through xxxl).

 Use tokens first, then compose utilities/components on top to keep custom themes consistent.